dseguy/changedBehavior/errormessages.rst

     * :ref:`Returning by reference from a void function is deprecated <return-reference-on-void>`
     * :ref:`Return type of x::current() should either be compatible with Iterator::current(): mixed <php-native-return-types-are-now-enforced>`
     * :ref:`must be a valid rounding mode (RoundingMode::*) <round()-mode-validation>`
-    * :ref:`Use of "self" in callables is deprecated <static-cannot-be-used-anymore-in-callable-arrays>`
+    * :ref:`Use of "self" in callables is deprecated <self-cannot-be-used-anymore-in-callable-arrays>`
     * :ref:`Method x::__set_state() must be static <__set_state()-method-must-be-static>`
     * :ref:`foo::bar(): Argument #1 ($e) must be of type Exception, DivisionByZeroError given <set_exception_handler()-must-update-its-type-to-throwable>`
     * :ref:`usort(): Returning bool from comparison function is deprecated, return an integer less than, equal to, or greater than zero <sorting-closure-must-return-integers>`